janoglezcampos/llvm-pass-plugin-skeleton/README.md

 To do this we need some tools.
 If you already have CMAKE, a build system and a prefered compiler installed then you can ignore this, but I want to specify everything like if we were in a new computer starting from 0.

-What we are gonna see are my personal preferences of tools and installation methods, but you can use any other, and also install them throw their installers or released binaries.
-We will install CMAKE, Ninja as our build system, Clang as our compiler and LLD as linker throw MSYS2.
+What we are gonna see are my personal preferences of tools and installation methods, but you can use any other, and also install them through their installers or released binaries.
+We will install CMAKE, Ninja as our build system, Clang as our compiler and LLD as linker through MSYS2.

 First download and install [MSYS2](https://www.msys2.org/).
 Now launch the MSYS2 MSYS terminal (Base enviroment of MSYS)